ElectronicBabylonianLiterature/ebl-frontend/README.md

 ## Flow

-When `jest` is upgraded it might be necessary to update the Flow type definitions.
-E.g. `yarn flow-typed install jest@24.8.0`
+When dependencies are changed it might be necessary to update the Flow type definitions.
+E.g. `yarn flow-typed install` or `yarn flow-typed install jest@24.8.0`.

 ## Acknowledgements